pkhenry52/User_PipeSpec/README.md

 The second part is used by the Administrator, and can be seen at the repository https://github.com/pkhenry52/Adm_PipeSpec, this allows for viewing, printing and changes to the database.

-Additional information can be seen under the Docs directory in the PipeSepcification.pdf
+Additional information can be seen in the https://github.com/pkhenry52/User_PipeSpec/blob/master/Docs/PipeSpecification.pdf